yudiantara-gde/lahore/README.md

-# Luxestate Template
+# Lahore Based Digital Agency

-This is my exercise front end stater kick [Lahore Baased Digital Agency](https://lahore.github.io/index.html#/).
+This is my exercise front end stater kick [Lahore Baased Digital Agency](https://yudiantara-gde.github.io/lahore/dist/).

 **Note:**
 Sketch file is available at `design` directory, or you can use a [direct download link](https://www.sketchappsources.com/free-source/4197-agency-web-template-sketch-freebie-resource.html).